 Abram is one of my favorite risk takers.
 If you have a Bible read Genesis 11:27-12:5.
 This short passage contains the beginnings of a man of great faith.
 After his dad dies at the age of 205, God calls to Abram and asks him to move.
-Move away from what he knows.
-Move away from his dad's memories.
+He's expected to move away from what he knows, to move away from his dad's memories.
 He's asked to take his family to “a land [God] will show you”.
 Abram is promised descendants more numerable to count if he obeys.
 This is a tremendous promise as Abram was 75 years old and his wife, Sarai, was barren.
 Out of obedience Abram and Sarai start moving to a place not yet revealed.

 “For he looked forward to the city that has foundations, whose architect and builder is God." –Hebrews 11:10